fasrc/helmod/doc/README.md

 	fasrcsw-rpmbuild-Core --define 'inspect yes' -ba "$NAME-$VERSION-$RELEASE".spec

-and the output will show something like this near the end:
+and, eventually, after a few iterations of running the above and tweaking the spec file in order to get the software to build properly, the output will show something like this near the end:

 	*************** fasrcsw -- STOPPING due to %define inspect yes ****************